nitlang/nit/lib/serialization/README.md

 * Not enough classes from the standard library are supported.
   This only requires someone to actually code the support.
-  It should not be especially hard for most classes, some can simply declare the `auto_serializable` annotation.
+  It should not be especially hard for most classes, some can simply declare the `serialize` annotation.

 * A limitation of the Json parser prevents deserializing from files with more than one object.